robzolkos/lexxy/README.md

 - `search` - The text to match against when filtering (can include multiple fields for better search).
 - `sgid` - The signed GlobalID for Action Text attachments (use `attachable_sgid` helper).
 Mandatory unless using `insert-editable-text`.

-## Plans and Vision
+## Roadmap

 This is an early beta.
 Here's what's coming next:

-- **Configurable editors in Action Text** - Choose your editor like you choose your database.
-Starting with official support for Trix and Lexxy, with hopes for community additions (like Tip Tap)
+- Configurable editors in Action Text - Choose your editor like you choose your database.
-- **Image galleries** - The only remaining feature for full Trix compatibility
+- Image galleries - The only remaining feature for full Action Text compatibility
-- **Enhanced editing features:**
+- Enhanced editing features:
-  - Tables without Trix's limitations
+  - Tables
   - Text highlighting

-  - More formatting options
+## Development

 ## Contributing